 Who can you turn to if you are worried?

 Don’t wait and see.
 If you are concerned there are professionals to help.
 Early advice and help is almost always better.

 An audiologist can check your child’s hearing and this is often a good place to start.
 Ear infections and associated hearing loss is common in young children and can affect speech development if it persists and is left untreated.
-Sometimes, children with middle ear infection do not show a lot of symptoms so if your child’s speech is difficult to understand you can start with a hearing test.
+Sometimes children with middle ear infections do not show a lot of symptoms, so if your child’s speech is difficult to understand you can start with a hearing test.